jimishol/cholidean-harmony-structure/README.md

 Installer is autodownloaded, double click to install it.
 Allow installer to download files, at 100% you will think it stucked but no. Wait few minutes and eventually installation eill be finished.
 A rebbot will be asked.

 4.
+In https://love2d.org/ download windows Vista installer for global installation or zipped for portability.
 In https://github.com/love2d/love go right of screen into releases -> pick your preffered installer e.g. https://github.com/love2d/love/releases/download/11.5/love-11.5-win64.exe download and double click to install.

 ## Prerequisites